advancedresearch/the_century_of_satire/how-path-semantics-relates-to-early-christianity.md

 it is useful to think about Path Semantics in relation to Early Christianity.

 *Disclaimer: This is satire and should not be interpreted seriously.
-Satire is used because Path Semantics is so hard to understand, that humor helps to get the point across.*
+Satire is used here because Path Semantics is so hard to understand, that humor helps to get the point across.*

 Everybody uses signs, every day.